 Pursuant to the Business Corporations Act (British Columbia), directors must declare any interest in a material contract or transaction or a proposed material contract or transaction.
 Further, the independent members of the Board meet independently of management members when warranted.
-During the most recently completed financial year, the Board met eight times and a minimum of four members of the Board were in attendance at each meeting.
-During the eight board meetings, the independent directors met five times without the non-independent members of the Board in attendance.
-During the most recently completed financial year, the Compensation Committee met once.
+During the most recently completed financial year, the Board members attended the following meetings: